 One of the most amazing places to visit in Brooklyn and most desirable neighborhoods to live in NYC is the lovely Park Slope.
 There are tons of amazing things to do in Park Slope and nearby that you could easily base your NYC trip here as you’re easily connected to all that the city has to offer, plus amazing things to do right here.

 This gorgeous, albeit gentrified, neighborhood is famous for its beautiful brownstone-lined streets and a great place for families to live.
-You can find no shortage of gorgeous historic buildings, restaurants, shops, and activities all right here.
+You can find no shortage of gorgeous historic buildings, restaurants, shops, and activities all right here which is why it’s also one of our favorite walks in Brooklyn!

 Your Brooklyn Guide is proudly based out of Park Slope, so this guide is a special one for us.
 Check out our picks for what to do in Park Slope and nearby for an amazing time.